uw-madison-comps/R-plant-lesson/_episodes/01-intro-to-r.md

 > {: .solution}
 {: .challenge}

-Now that we have learned how to write scripts, and the basics of R's data structures, we are ready to start working with the Portal dataset we have been using in the other lessons, and learn about data frames.
+Now that we have learned how to write scripts and the basics of R's data structures, we are ready to learn about data frames and start working with two datasets: the classic "iris" dataset from a 1936 paper and one from a recent plant physiology publication.